egnha/valaddin/README.md

 ```

 The _purpose_ of the positivity check on `x`, `y`, `1 - x - y` is to determine
-whether the point (x, y) lies in the triangle.
-To express this more directly, we
+whether the point (x, y) lies in a certain triangle.
+To express this more
-can use a custom error message and a multi-argument checking function,
+directly, we can use a custom error message and a multi-argument checking
-facilitated by the `lift()` function from the
+function, facilitated by the `lift()` function from the
 [purrr](https://github.com/hadley/purrr) package.

 ```R